-All support requests concerning the e-infrastructure resources should be sent to email@example.com.
+All other support requests concerning the e-infrastructure resources should be sent to email@example.com (technical support).

-Behind this address is an issue tracker (ticket system) and you will get an automatic reply first and can expect response from our staff within hours during normal work-hours, or at the latest the following working day (except holidays).
+Behind these addresses are issue trackers (ticket system) and you will get an automatic reply first and can expect response from our staff within hours during normal work-hours, or at the latest the following working day (except holidays).

 When replying to email from the support line please keep the ticket number in the subject line.